taphost/c64/SID.md

 # SID 6581 Complete Programming Guide

 ## Overview
-The SID (Sound Interface Device) chip provides 3-voice polyphonic synthesizer with programmable ADSR envelope, multiple waveforms, filters, and ring modulation.
-All control via POKE to memory-mapped registers at $D400 (54272 decimal).
+The SID (Sound Interface Device) chip provides a 3-voice polyphonic synthesizer with programmable ADSR envelope, multiple waveforms, filters, and ring modulation.
+All control uses POKE to the memory-mapped registers at $D400 (54272 decimal).
+This guide summarizes the Commodore 64 Programmer's Reference Guide ("Programming Sound & Music" chapter and Appendix O) plus Mapping the Commodore 64 (Chapter 6) for register-level details.

+SID shares the I/O block with the VIC-II ($D000-$D3FF) but does not collide with color RAM: the active registers span $D400-$D41C, and $D500-$D7FF are mirrored copies.
+When relocating the screen or doing bulk writes into I/O space, keep clear of $D400-$D41C (Mapping Chapter 6).

 ## Memory Map (Base $D400 = 54272)